Coronary Health Screening

 Who should have the Coronary Health Screening test?

-Anyone whose doctor recommends it, and men over 45 and women over 50 who may have such risk factors as high blood pressure, high cholesterol, diabetes, previous tobacco use, obesity or a family history of cardiovascular disease.
+Anyone whose doctor recommends it.
+General criteria is for men over 45 and women over 50 who may have such risk factors as high blood pressure, high cholesterol, diabetes, previous tobacco use, obesity or a family history of cardiovascular disease.
+NMHI requires a referral from your primary care physician to have the screening or you can make an appointment with one of our cardiologists to make sure you need the screening.